-Issued October 18, 2010Effective for service rendered on and after October 18, 2010.By Tony Andersonafter October 18, 2010.General ManagerIssued under the authority of the Board of Directors.
+Issued October 18, 2010 By Tony Anderson General Manager Grawn, Michigan Effective for service rendered on and after October 18, 2010.

 The Cooperative and Wolverine shall not be liable for interruptions in the service, phase failure or reversal, or variations in the service characteristics, or for any loss or damage of any kind of character occasioned thereby, due to causes or conditions beyond each Cooperative's control.
 Such causes or conditions shall be deemed to specifically include, but not be limited to, the following: acts or omissions of Member-Consumers or third parties; operation of safety devices, except when such operation is caused by the gross negligence or malicious acts of the Cooperative; absence of an alternate supply of service; failure, malfunction, breakage, necessary repairs or inspection of machinery, facilities or equipment when the Cooperative and Wolverine have carried on a program of maintenance consistent with the general practices prevailing in the industry; act of God, war; action of the elements; storm or flood; fire; riot; labor dispute or disturbances; or the exercise of authority or regulation by governmental or military authorities.